dingers-music/dingers-music.github.io/_posts/2019-04-13-lookin-playboi-carti.md

 money to anyone who would dare divest from him?
 Indeed, in both classic and modern hip-hop, a common theme is an MC’s desire to protect his hard-earned wealth and personal property.
-However, Mr. Vert subverts this capitalistic expectation, and almost invites the genteel of the streets to “pull up” on him.
+However, Mr. Vert subverts this capitalistic expectation, and almost invites the gentry of the streets to “pull up” on him.
 This further reinforces his persona as a hedonistic, gung-ho character, singular in his pursuit to enjoy himself, misfortune be damned.